HandsomeBoulder/custom_lstm/README.md

 # Custom_LSTM
-My simple custom LSTM NN for lstm phoneme prediction in a sequence of sounds.
-Trained on a russian language corpus.
+My simple custom LSTM NN for last phoneme predictions in a sequences of sounds.

 Instructions:
 1) Requires .seg_Y1 and corresponding .segB1 files for training;